Ensono/amido.github.io/docs/nx/workspace/init.md

 ## Prerequisites

-This generator depends on the `stacks` field within `nx.json`.
+To scaffold your workspace with infrastructure there is a dependency on the `stacks` field within `nx.json`.
-If you have already run Stacks CLI or `create-stacks-workspace`, this field will automatically be populated.
+If you have already run the Stacks CLI these fields will be automatically populated.
+Alternatively, if you created your workspace with `create-stacks-workspace`, these fields will have been populated if you passed in the relevant CLI arguments.
 If you are Stackifying an existing Nx workspace, this must be added manually - an example `stacks` field can be seen here:

 ```json